richburroughs/what-oncall-does-to-us/slides.md

 # There are some big caveats

 - I am not a mental health practitioner or expert
+- I've looked into a small number of studies
 - These are individual studies so take them with a grain of salt

 ^ I'm not an expert
+^ I've looked into a small number of studies
 ^ An individual study is just one data point.
 They need to be duplicated.

 ---

 # But first, let's talk about sleep

+^ Before we get into the oncall studies, let's talk for a moment about sleep

 ---